NotALakeLurk/JSFCK-Encoder/README.md

-# JSFCK Encoder
+# JSFck Encoder

-A simple encoder from JS to JSF*ck
+A simple encoder from JS to JSFck